vibhutisawant/che-release/README.md

 ## Phase 2 - manual steps

+### che-operator

+    NOTE: this step will not be required once the che-operator release can push the CSV/OLM files automatically.
+See https://github.com/eclipse/che/issues/18393

 1. When che-operator PRs are created, manually do this step to create new CSVs so that update tests will succeed on the che-operator PRs:
 ```
     export QUAY_ECLIPSE_CHE_USERNAME=[your quay user]